Rev. Kevin Grove, C.S.C., Delivers Moreau Lecture at King’s College

-Father Grove’s lecture will propose a positive meaning of “being religious” in today’s world that contemporary seekers of goodness and happiness might well wish to claim and live.
-He will explore great stories of desire in the bible and show how Christ recasts the human desires for wealth, sex, and power in his school of love.
+Father Grove’s lecture proposed a positive meaning of “being religious” in today’s world that contemporary seekers of goodness and happiness might well wish to claim and live.
+He explored great stories of desire in the bible and showed how Christ recasts the human desires for wealth, sex, and power in his school of love.
 True ordering of desires calls forth a living together in virtue, which is the phenomenon of religious communities in the church.

 Father Grove is a priest of the Congregation of Holy Cross.
 After completing his doctorate in Philosophical Theology at the University of Cambridge in 2015, he served as a post-doctoral researcher at the Catholic University of Paris, France.

 A systematic theologian, Father Grove’s scholarship focuses on Christology, memory, St. Augustine, and the history and spirituality of Blessed Basil Moreau.

 He has presented his research in international contexts including England, Belgium, the Netherlands, Poland, Malta, and France.
 His forthcoming research publications will appear from presses Ashgate, Brepols, LIT-Verlag, Verlag Friedrich Pustet, and the University of Notre Dame.
 He is also the co-editor of “Basil Moreau: Essential Writings.”